 The remainder of the layoffs are said to be scattered across various Blizzard departments - publishing, finance, Battle.net, web & mobile, etc., ending at a total of 209 layoffs across the company.

->

-> Add to that more than 100 staff from Blizzard's European customer support headquarters in Cork, Ireland, and Activision's cuts in King's Seattle studio and closure of the one in San Francisco, and we're somewhere around the 500 mark, out of the total expected 800.
+Add to that more than from Blizzard's European customer support headquarters in Cork, Ireland, and Activision's cuts in King's Seattle studio and closure of the one in San Francisco, and we're somewhere around the 500 mark, out of the total expected 800.

->

-> Activision Blizzard said they're unable to provide more info at the moment, but insist that the cuts were as necessary as they were painful.
+Activision Blizzard said they're unable to provide more info at the moment, but insist that the cuts were as necessary as they were painful.

 "While the changes were difficult, they were important for supporting our current game-development priorities, which will serve as the foundation for Blizzard's future.
 This will ultimately put us in the best position to create epic, high-quality content and entertainment experiences for our players around the world", the company told PC Games Insider.

 According to Activision Blizzard's financial reports, their revenues in 2018 were record breaking but still some way off from the company's true potential.